-Streaming platforms offer multiple services to consumers, which I group into two: adsupported and premium subscriptions.
-Ad-supported subscriptions allows consumers to access music at no monetary cost, instead facing use restrictions and advertising.
+Streaming platforms offer multiple options to consumers, which I group into two types: ad-supported access and premium subscriptions.
+Ad-supported access allows consumers to access music at no monetary cost, instead facing use restrictions and advertising.
 On Spotify, ad-supported consumers have total access to fifteen playlists, which are a mixture of editorial (human-curated) and algorithmically-generated playlists.
 For any other playlist on the service, users can only shuffle songs (i.e., they cannot directly select a song).
 Additionally, ad-supported users can only skip up to six songs per hour, must listen to advertising breaks during their streaming sessions, and stream at lower audio quality (bitrate).
-Premium subscribers pay a monthly fee (\$11.99 a month at the time of writing, \$9.99 at the time of analysis) to remove all the aforementioned restrictions.15
+Premium subscribers pay a monthly fee (\$11.99 a month at the time of writing, \$9.99 at the time of analysis) to remove all the aforementioned restrictions.10 Premium subscribers can also download songs for offline listening, stream higher quality audio, and listen to 15 hours of audiobooks per month.